There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 Vivid Metallic Ground Beetles are also known as Chlaenius spp.
 They are most commonly found in leaf litter and wood piles.

-These types of beetles in North Carolina can be identified by their metallic sheen.
+Their metallic sheen can identify these types of beetles in North Carolina.
 This sheen is produced from an outer layer of hydrophobic hairs on their elytra (wing coverings).
 They feed on invertebrates that live in rotting logs or leaf litter.

 25. Vietinghoff’s Ground Beetle